ninjasphere/sphere-factory-reset/README.md

 INTERIM RECONFIGURATION OF NAND
 -------------------------------
-This step assumes you have up to date SD card.
+This step needs to be done once to configure the NAND and assumes you have an SD card that has been flashed with an image built on 6 Dec 2014 or later.

+On subsequent factory resets, you should be able to re-use the configuration done by this process.

-1. Start a screen session to the usb tty device.
+1. Start a screen session to the mini-USB tty device.
 1. Login as root (no password).

 Run the following commands: